 All employees are expected to conduct business with the highest standards of business ethics.
-Each employee receives and agrees to follow our Code of Business Conduct and Ethics.
-Our Code of Business Conduct and Ethics does more than just codify rules of conduct - it is the very foundation by which we conduct business every day.
+Each employee receives and agrees to follow our Code of Business Conduct and Ethics does more than just codify rules of conduct - it is the very foundation by which we conduct business every day.
 The Code of Business Conduct and Ethics, which also applies to our board members, describes how we put our values into practice, and it explains our commitments, our expectations and provides guidance for our employees and all others who work on our behalf.
 Our employees receive annual training on our Code of Business Conduct and Ethics.
 We have an open access policy, signifying that employees are encouraged to discuss any related concerns with management or report concerns anonymously through an Integrity Helpline.